geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 ====================

-This tutorial gives a visual demonstration of coordinate reference systems by displaying a shapefile and showing how changing the map projection morphs the geometry of the features.
+This tutorial gives a visual demonstration of coordinate reference systems by displaying a shapefile and shows how changing the map projection morphs the geometry of the features.

 1. Please ensure your pom.xml includes the following: